turgu1/InkPlate6-ESP-IDF-Drivers/README.md

 An InkPlate application requires some functionalities to be properly setup within the ESP-IDF.
 The following elements have been done for his project and can be used as a reference for other projects:

-- **Flash memory partitioning**: the file `partitions.csv` contains the table of partitions required to support the application in the 4MB flash memory.
-The partitions OTA_0 and OTA_1 have been set to be 1.3MB in size.
-In the `platformio.ini` file, the line `board_build.partitions=...` is directing the use of these partitions configuration.

 - **PSRAM memory management**: The PSRAM is an extension to the ESP32 memory that offer 4MB+4MB of additional RAM.
 The first 4MB is readily available to integrate to the dynamic memory allocation of the ESP-IDF SDK.
 To do so, some parameters located in the `sdkconfig` file must be set accordingly.
 This must be done using the menuconfig application that is part of the ESP-IDF.
 The following command will launch the application (the current folder must be the main folder of EPub-InkPlate):

   ```